 Investors who need a regular income stream from their portfolio are broadening their ideas of what kind of investments belong in an income-generating portfolio.
-Most have already realized the potential of dividend-paying common stocks—the S&P 500 yields only slightly less than a 10-year treasury bond—and many are looking even further afield.
+Most have already realized the potential of dividend-paying common stocks, and many are looking even further afield.
 One of the highest-yielding investment types we recommend is master limited partnerships, or MLPs.

 Master limited partnerships are a unique type of business allowed under the U.S. tax code.
 They’re similar to a “regular” limited partnership, with a few differences.